LydiaDoza/Personal/README.md

 # Personal
 Here are my personal projects that I can share.
 Some are from school, and some are just projects I've done to teach myself a new language, a new technique, or to keep familiar with a language.

-## Data Structures (in C++)
+## Data Structures
+Language: C++
-Here are some of the projects I completed in the data structures class at OIT.
+These are the projects that I completed for the data structures class at OIT.
 ### Assignments
 * 1 Dimension Array
 * Doubly Linked List